Become a WDP volunteer in Melbourne!

 How do I become a volunteer?

-- Read the Position Description here, watch this video and read the Frequently Asked Questions below.
+- Read the Position Description here and read the Frequently Asked Questions below.

 - Express your interest here.

 - If you are shortlisted you will be called by a current WDP volunteer.
-Our next WDP volunteer intake will take place in winter 2018 so expect to hear from us around July or August.
+Applicants for our upcoming volunteer intake will be contacted by WDP volunteers by early January 2020.

-- Facilitate your first dinner, with support from an experienced WDP volunteer.
+- Facilitate your first dinner!
+For your first dinner we make sure you are paired up with an experienced WDP volunteer.

 Can I still volunteer if I don’t speak fluent English?

-Welcome Dinners are organised by groups of volunteers located around Melbourne , and supported with guidance and resources from the Victorian State Coordinators and WDP National Team.
-At the induction workshop you will be introduced to the WDP volunteers who are already in your area (we call these ‘WDP hubs’) and who will help you facilitate your first home dinner in a host’s house.
+Welcome Dinners are organised by groups of volunteers located around Melbourne, and supported with guidance and resources from the Victorian State Coordinators and WDP National Team.
+At the induction workshop you will be introduced to the WDP volunteers who are already in your area (we call these ‘WDP hubs’) and who will help you facilitate your first dinner, whether it’s a larger community dinner or a smaller home dinner in a host’s house.

 How do you select volunteers?